manasesjesus/builtio-microservice-monitoring/README.md

 #### 5. Repeat

-The workflow can be started automatically based on certain condition.
+The workflow can be started automatically based on a certain condition.
 Open the settings of the **Trigger** action and search for **Clock**.
 Set it up to be executed every 10 minutes.
-Eventually it should look similar to:
+Eventually, the workflow should look similar to:

 ![Workflow](/img/workflow.png)

+### Execution

 This workflow runs daily and checks every 10 minutes if a microservice is up and running.
 In case the microservice is temporarily down during the check, e.g. it's being restarted by the system, an alarm would be created.

-### Execution

-Once the workflow is ready, it can be started manually.
+Once the workflow is ready, it can also be started manually.
 On the top-right toolbar, turn it on and click the start button.